 All of this shows your relevance, trustworthiness, and authority in an industry.
 When search engines and readers see you consistently publish new quality content on the same or similar topics, it builds trust.

-But publishing frequently means nothing if the quality isn’t there.
+But publishing new content frequently means nothing if the quality isn’t there.

 Here are a few best practices for developing high-quality SEO content: